-Master key policies and regulation changes to develop responsive measures
+• Master key policies and regulation changes to develop responsive measures

 Cathay Financial Holdings has amended its internal control and internal audit policies to align with changes in key local and foreign policies, and thereby reduced corporate governance risks as a financial holding company.

-Policy Changes
+Internal Control Amendments Made in 2014 in Response to Major Policy Changes

-Pursuant to FSC's instructions dated February 19, 2014, financial holding company that used fair value method in investing properties are required to provide special reserves for any fair value gains.
+Policy Changes Response Measures 1 Pursuant to FSC's instructions dated February 19, 2014, financial holding company that used fair value method in investing properties are required to provide special reserves for any fair value gains.
 This lead to an increase in retained earnings, starting from January 1, 2014.
 This special reserve can be reversed proportionally when the investment property falls in value or is disposed on a later date, thus ensuring soundness and stable financial structure.

-On June 4, 2014, an amendment was made to "Article 43 of the Financial On June 4, 2014, an amendment was made to "Article 45 of the Financial Holding Company Act" by narrowing down the customer information to names and addresses only, when shared between subsidiaries of a financial holding company for joint marketing purposes.
+The Company has amended its accounting policy on investment properties to conform with the latest requirements.
+2 On June 4, 2014, an amendment was made to "Article 43 of the Financial Holding Company Act" by narrowing down the customer information to names and addresses only, when shared between subsidiaries of a financial holding company for joint marketing purposes.
 Any shared collection, processing and use of customers' information other than those mentioned above are subject to the "Personal Information Protection Act."
-Protection Act.

-On August 8, 2014, FSC amended "Rules Implementation of Internal Audit and Internal Control System of Financial Holding Companies and Banking Industries" in order to raise legal awareness, to enhance the role of the compliance officer in conducting professional training and its role function, and to escalate anti-money laundering and counter the effort of funding terrorism among financial holding companies and banks.

-The United States have announced the "Dodd-Frank Act" and "Foreign Account Tax Compliance Act" (FATCA) successively in recent years to regulate banks and financial enterprises that have branches or investments in the United States.
+The Company has raised queries to authority through association that relates to applicability of this regulation.
+Once these queries have been clarified, the Company will cooperate with internal norms to form new "Guidelines for Cross Marketing among Subsidiaries of Financial Holding Company" which amended on January 9, 2015.
+3 On August 8, 2014, FSC amended "Rules Implementation of Internal Audit and Internal Control System of Financial Holding Companies and Banking Industries" in order to raise legal awareness, to enhance the role of the compliance officer in conducting professional training and its role function, and to escalate anti-money laundering and counter the effort of funding terrorism among financial holding companies and banks.
+The Company and its banking subsidiary have updated internal policies and reorganized to conform with legal requirements.
+4 The United States have announced the "Dodd-Frank Act" and "Foreign Account Tax Compliance Act" (FATCA) successively in recent years to regulate banks and financial enterprises that have branches or investments in the United States.

-Response Measures

-The Company has amended its accounting policy on investment properties to conform with the latest

-The Company has raised queries to authority The Company has raised queries to authority through association that relates to applicability of this regulation.
-Once these queries have been clarified, the Company will cooperate with internal norms to form new "Guidelines for Cross Marketing" among Subsidiaries of Financial Holding Company which amended on January 9, 2015.

-The Company and its banking subsidiary have updated internal policies and conform with legal requirements. reorganized to

 The Company has assembled a task force that specializes in devising responsive measures and ensures compliance in aforementioned laws.